asrafulashiq/socket_pair/README.md

   from socket_pair.socket_pair import SockPairs
   ```

 - All teams should initialize `sockObj` first.
-For example, for `RPI`, is shoulds be:
+For example, for `RPI`, it should be:

   ```python
   sockObj = SockPairs(name_self='RPI',